tyler-wenzel/tyler-wenzel/README.md

 I am a Software Engineer based in Columbus, Ohio.

 Most recently, I developed Dataloaf.
-Dataloaf is an open-source tool that enables users to better understand how their users and application interact by providing a self-hosted, dedicated product analytics platform with a near real-time data ingestion pipeline.
+Dataloaf is an open-source tool that enables helps individuals better understand how their users and application interact by providing a self-hosted, dedicated product analytics platform with a near real-time data ingestion pipeline.

 Check out Dataloaf in more detail [here](https://data-loaf.com/)!